ebassi/halting_problem/content/gnome/using-opengl-with-gtk.md

-in order to get things going, we need to start by setting up the OpenGL state; we use the `GtkWidget::realize` signal, as that allows our code to be called after the `GtkGLArea` widget has created a `GdkGLContext`, and we can use it:
+in order to get things going, we need to start by setting up the OpenGL state; we use the `GtkWidget::realize` signal, as that allows our code to be called after the `GtkGLArea` widget has created a `GdkGLContext`, so that we can use it:

 {% include_code glarea/glarea-app-window.c lang:cpp lines:188-202 %}